Smoothies for Kids: The Sugar Reset Round-Up

 1/2 cup whole milk Greek yogurt

 1/2 cup baby spinach

 Blend all ingredients together, starting on low and working up to high to make it nice and smooth and uniform in color.
 Serve cold!

 This veggie-loaded chocolate smoothie is the perfect substitution for an unhealthy piece of candy or high-sugar snack.
 It’s name also came from the little ones who love it most.
 Heather of heather.happykidskitchen explains:

 “We named it the magical ‘disappearing’ smoothie because we put a couple giant handfuls of spinach (and frozen butternut squash!) in there and when we blended it all up the greens vanished!
 Plus, my guys sucked down the smoothies so fast is was like they magically disappeared.
 Poof!”

 Couple handfuls of ice

 Have your child help you add everything to the blender.
 Do a countdown and watch those greens disappear!

-Hannah from California Toddler is balancing out sweets with this tasty green smoothie to “give our kiddos the nourishment their bodies need after a fun (but hectic) holiday.”
+Hannah from Hannah from California is balancing out sweets with this tasty green smoothie to “give our kiddos the nourishment their bodies need after a fun (but hectic) holiday.”
 She loves using Healthy Height to give her nourishing smoothies more nutrients—and tastes delicious.

 She explains, “I like to add a scoop of Healthy Height Vanilla Shake Mix to our smoothies because it makes it taste like a milkshake while also boosting the nutrition with extra fiber, protein, essential vitamins, minerals and more!”